thycotic/privman-docs/agents/macOS/utility.md

 * Actions
 * Commands
 * Filters
+* Provisioned Resources

 The following image shows the client items on the endpoint in an unlocked preference pane with policies expanded.

 ![client items unlocked](images/unlocked-client-items-tab.png "View of client items on endpoint, unlocked mode with policies expanded")

 Use expand/collapse to better navigate through the list of applicable client items on the endpoint.
-The following image shows the client items on the endpoint in a locked preference pane with policies collapsed.
+The following image shows the client items on the endpoint in a locked preference pane with policies, commands, filters, and provisioned resources collapsed.

 ![client items locked](images/locked-client-items-tab.png "View of client items on endpoint, locked mode with policies collapsed")